 All employees directly involved in the storage, preparation, or service of the food must obtain a food handlers card in California.
 This means pretty much everyone in the facility must receive the training, even the host or hostess!
+For example:

 - Line Cook

 - Food Prep